-“I am so nostalgic,” Buzzy moaned as she explained her deep attachment to her collection of diaries.
+“I am so nostalgic,” Buzzy moans as she explained her deep attachment to her collection of diaries.
 “It’s probably for the worst, but I am not present at all.
 I am constantly digging up pictures from my past or diary entries.”

 If her diary alone won’t do the trick, she falls upon her collection of around 80 perfumes help transport her back in time.

-“I have a crazy perfume collection cause I assign a scent to a period of 4 months, so that if I need to dig up inspiration I’ll smell, like November of 2013, and then I am immediately transported back to that time,” said Buzzy.
+“I have a crazy perfume collection cause I assign a scent to a period of 4 months, so that if I need to dig up inspiration I’ll smell, like November of 2013, and then I am immediately transported back to that time,” says Buzzy.

 Her current scent, for anyone interested, is called Baccarat Rouge 540 by M.F.K..
+It smells great.

 It was over a decade after she began writing her own music that Buzzy Lee first performed.

-“I was terrified because I didn’t know how these songs were going to translate to the stage,” Buzzy disclosed.
+“I was terrified because I didn’t know how these songs were going to translate to the stage,” Buzzy discloses.
 “It was the first time I ever played keyboard on stage while singing.
 That was a highlight because, well, I didn’t know I could do that.”

 She was able to harness her fear and use it as a tool of empowerment.
 It wasn’t her first time, and it certainly isn’t her last.